MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/WindowsIoTEnterprise.md

 ms.date: 01/18/2017
 ms.topic: article
 description: Learn about what Windows 10 IoT Enterprise is and what you can do with it.
-keywords: windows 10 IoT Enterprise, Enterprise, binary, Windows
+keywords: Windows 10 IoT Enterprise, Enterprise, binary, Windows
 ---

 # An overview of Windows 10 IoT Enterprise